freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/redux/dispatch-an-action-event.md

 ---

 ## Description

 <section id='description'>

-<code>dispatch</code> method is what you use to dispatch actions to the Redux store.
-Calling <code>store.dispatch()</code> and passing the value returned from an action creator sends an action back to the store.
+`dispatch` method is what you use to dispatch actions to the Redux store.
+Calling `store.dispatch()` and passing the value returned from an action creator sends an action back to the store.

 Recall that action creators return an object with a type property that specifies the action that has occurred.
 Then the method dispatches an action object to the Redux store.
-Based on the previous challenge's example, the following lines are equivalent, and both dispatch the action of type <code>LOGIN</code>:
+Based on the previous challenge's example, the following lines are equivalent, and both dispatch the action of type `LOGIN`:

 ```js
 store.dispatch(actionCreator());